Jungle Flyfishing Gear Guide

 • Bogogrip Scale- The fish always weigh less than you originally think!

-• 10-12 Peacock Flies depending on how many days fishing (Piraña’s can munch through a lot of flies in some area’s)
+• 10-12 Peacock/Dorado flies depending on how many days fishing.
+2-3 per day minimum.
+Piraña’s can munch through a lot of flies in some area’s and you want a good combo of light and dark options

 • 3-5 small streamers (Pacu, Sardinata, Matrinxa, Bicuda)